-The PhD in Human Services at Albizu University (AU), Miami Campus, prepares students to become culturally competent and socially responsible professionals who excel as advocates, scholars, and leaders that serve and empower marginalized and underserved populations.
+The Doctorate in Human Services at Albizu University (AU), Miami Campus, prepares students to become culturally competent and socially responsible PhD professionals who excel as advocates, scholars, and leaders in their community that serve and empower marginalized and underserved populations.

 Students enter the program with master’s degrees in disciplines that include mental health, psychology, education, social work, sociology, speech and language pathology, pastoral counseling, anthropology, nursing, public health, and criminal justice, among others.
 In each of these fields, public and private institutions assist physically or emotionally challenged individuals at every stage of life due to age, poverty, abuse, disability, immigrant or minority status, illness, addiction, imprisonment, or violence.

-Students enrolled in the human services program acquire scholarly knowledge based on state-of-the-art research findings, a solid grounding in leadership, nonprofit organization management, and the ability to influence current policies and laws governing the field of human services.
+Students enrolled in the Doctorate in Human Services program acquire scholarly knowledge based on state-of-the-art research findings, a solid grounding in leadership, nonprofit organization management, and the ability to influence current policies and laws governing the field of human services.

 The program offers all courses in a hybrid modality, with all classrooms equipped for virtual learning, which provides a flexible option for students.
 (Please note that, according to U.S. immigration regulations, F-1 international students may take only one online or hybrid course per term.
 J-1 students are not allowed to take any online or hybrid courses.)